-Vashon’s “mayor” candidates are buying votes
+On Vashon Island, it’s tradition: Candidates for ‘mayor’ buy votes

-If ever there were an election in which money talks, this is it.
+VASHON ISLAND — If ever there were an election in which money talks, this is it.

 According to The Washington Post, the better-funded candidate wins more than 90% of the time, at least in U.S. House campaigns.